Uterine Cancer Treatment & Management

 If bulky disease is found at laparotomy, optimal cytoreduction is recommended to improve patient outcome.[22]
 All patients with advanced stages III and IV disease should be offered adjuvant treatment after surgery.

 The role of surgery in stage IVB disease may involve tumor reduction or palliative chemotherapy or radiation.
-Tumor reductive surgery is typically followed with adjuvant/adjunctive chemotherapy, hormonal therapy, and/or radiation therapy.
+Tumor reductive surgery is typically followed with adjuvant/adjunctive chemotherapy, hormonal therapy, with or without radiation therapy.

 Previous